sioquim/markdown-cv/index.md

 - Created specification documents for telemetry, motor controller, and sensor circuites.

-- Developed and maintaind WordPress and Magento websites.
+- Developed and maintained WordPress and Magento websites.

 ## Education